 The techniques and approaches vary considerably and clinicians often pursue a specialization to obtain mastery of a particular technique.

 Manual therapy is well liked by clinicians and patients because of the hands-on nature of the interventions.
-It is used by Physical Therapists, Chiropractors, Occupational Therapists, Doctors of Osteopathy and others.
-Its effect has been demonstrated in many conditions, including low back pain, neck pain, disc degeneration, bursitis, trigger points, and many others.
+Its effect has been demonstrated in many conditions, including low back pain, neck pain, disc degeneration, trigger points, and many others.

 Manipulation, Adjustment, Mobilization?